fhardison/fhardison.github.io/_posts/2018-07-13-a-good-mnemonic-image.md

 # Characteristic of a memory friendly image

 The core of many memory techniques is converting information into an image.
-Ribbing has his on take on how to do this based on the [Giordano Memory System](http://www.sevensigma.info/articles/4memory.html).
+Ribbing has his own take on how to do this based on the [Giordano Memory System](http://www.sevensigma.info/articles/4memory.html).

 ![](/assets/images/art-close-up-comic-16516.jpg)